Newhouse0303/JavaAdvanced_OOP/Part_3_exercise_1.md

 Similar chain would be created for non_renewables such as coal, oil and gas.
 Here the functionalities of the interface could be created with regular getters and setters in the `class NaturalReasource`.
 The `Exception("Renewable is limitless!")` would be a feature of `class RenewableResource`

+## exercise 1 / c

+The super class seems unnecessarily complicated.
+In terms of typecasting, randomized type of return seems problematic, for instance if the client is prepared to receive an Integer but not a String.
+Also the hardcoded `switch` cases are not very flexible.

+Perhaps a sort of  `RandomTypeGenerator` could do just the type lottery and then the program would proceed to engage separate classes `RandomIntegerGenerator`, `RandomStringGenerator` and `RandomObjectGenerator` accordingly.
+This would help to avoid type conflicts and also offer an easier way to modify and maintain the output in different cases.